-Asia is at high risk of catastrophic disaster and climate shocks that cause damage and erode welfare and economic gains.
+Asia is highly exposed to catastrophe events that cause damage and erode welfare and economic gains.

-Financial protection strategies have been recognised by countries and their development partners as important tools to protect countries from these effects and to thereby support them in reducing poverty and increasing shared prosperity.
+Financial protection strategies have been recognised by countries and their development partners as useful tools to protect countries from these effects and to thereby support them in reducing poverty and increasing shared prosperity.
+Disaster risk financing is not a new policy area for many countries in the region.
+A number of Asian countries are already global leaders in developing policies, systems, and instruments for financial protection against disasters, as Annex 1 illustrates.
+Others have started such efforts more recently but are following closely behind.